Twister's Revenge!: Production

-Twister's Revenge! was filmed in Gleason, Wisconsin at a cost of $95,000.
+Twister's Revenge! was filmed in Merrill, Wisconsin at a cost of $95,000.
 Rebane said that "We had a strong lead actor [Dean West] for "Twister's Revenge" but the girl — the lead actress — [Meredith Orr] was very weak."

 Mr. Twister was a custom-made monster truck belonging to a local man, David Staszak.
 Its computer control system included an AT&T PC 6300.

 Release

 Twister's Revenge! was released on VHS by Video First Entertainment of Chippewa Falls, Wisconsin in 1988.
 It was also released in West Germany, under the title Ein Supertruck auf Gangsterjagd! ("A Supertruck on a Gangster-Hunt!") and in Japan.

 It was rereleased by Mill Creek Entertainment in 2006, as part of their "Drive-in Movie Classics" series.

 Reviews

 1000 Misspent Hours and Counting awarded the film 2½ stars, noting that Mr. Twister's onboard AI was clearly a ripoff of Knight Rider's KITT and saying that the film had a "demented mismatch between tone and subject matter.
 The very idea of a funny vigilante revenge film is bizarre.
 I hasten to emphasize that Twister’s Revenge! is not a parody of Death Wish wannabes, but rather a Death Wish wannabe that is also a comedy."

 Josiah Chiappelli gave the film 3/5 on his "Hipster Holy Grail" series.

 Twister's Revenge! was featured on a 2019 episode of RedLetterMedia's "Best of the Worst" series.